 IDBI, short for the Industrial Development Bank of India, is one of the leading private sector banks in India.
-It offers attractive rates up to 5.90% on its recurring deposits scheme.
-If you are thinking of opening an RD account in this bank, you should consider checking the maturity value with the help of the IDBI RD calculator.
+It offers attractive rates of up to 5.80% on its recurring deposits scheme.
+If you are thinking of opening an RD account in this bank, you should consider checking the maturity value with the help of the online IDBI RD calculator.
 One can choose an RD scheme tenure as per his/her requirements, which also forms the main criteria for deciding the rates on the RD.

 Read more about IDBI Bank RD Interest Rates